Voters want more compassionate politicians, survey suggests amid Labour ad row

 The majority of voters believe political leaders do not display enough compassion, research has suggested as Labour comes under criticism for its attack advert on Rishi Sunak.

-Some 57% believe leading politicians should show more compassion, compared with 9% who say they are already too compassionate, according to a survey.
+Some 57 per cent believe leading politicians should show more compassion, compared with 9 per cent who say they are already too compassionate, according to a survey.

 Labour voters are far more likely to think political leaders in Britain do not show sufficient compassion, according to the research commissioned by the Global Compassion Coalition.

-The YouGov survey had 83% of them responding that there was too little compassion, compared with 37% of Conservative voters at the last general election.
+The YouGov survey had 83 per cent of them responding that there was too little compassion, compared with 37 per cent of Conservative voters at the last general election.

 There has been unease on the Labour frontbench about the attacks on Mr Sunak over the Conservative Government’s track record on crime.